 - Common side effects of edibles include bloodshot eyes, increased blood pressure, faster heartbeat, paranoia, confusion, and mood changes.

 What Are Edibles?

 Edibles include food, snacks, and beverages that contain marijuana.
-While these products are legal in many states and often look like standard food items, they come with a variety of risks.
+While these products are legal in many states and often look like standard food items, they come with various risks.

 Edibles do not have an instant effect like smoking marijuana.
-These foods are often infused with THC, the chemical component that makes a person feel high, although there are CBD-only edibles.
+These foods are often infused with THC, the chemical component that makes a person feel high, although CBD-only edibles exist.

-The effects of edibles can last for a while, up to 12 hours.
 It takes longer to feel the initial effects of edibles compared to smoking marijuana.
-Due to this delay, an inexperienced consumer may keep eating the item believing that they haven’t taken enough to get high.
+This delay can cause an inexperienced consumer to keep eating the item believing that they haven’t taken enough to get high.

 Types of Edibles

-Common edibles include baked goods, chocolate, candy, mints, gummies, beverages, ice creams, and beef jerky.
 As legalization is increasing in the United States, so are the availability and use of edibles.
 Products are usually sold in these formats:

 - Baked goods: Any baked food can include marijuana.
 Common choices include brownies, cookies, and cupcakes.

 - Chocolates and hard candy: These may be bars, individual chocolates, truffles, lollipops, hard candies, or mints.